-- The school will offer any PWD of loan funds within 30 days of the date of the college's determination that the student withdrew. - The school will return any unearned funds and make a post-withdrawal disbursement of grant funds within 45 days of that date. - The school will obtain confirmation from a student, or parent for a Direct Parent PLUS Loan, before making any disbursement of loan funds from a PWD, whether those loan funds are to be
+The school will offer any PWD of loan funds within 30 days of the date of the institute's determination that the student withdrew.

-- credited to the student's account or disbursed directly to the student (or parent). - The student or parent must respond to the notice within 14 days.
-After that period, the college may decide not to accept the PWD request.
+- The school will return any unearned funds and make a post-withdrawal disbursement of grant funds within 45 days of that date. - The school will obtain confirmation from a student before making any disbursement of loan funds from a PWD, whether those loan funds are to be credited to the student's account or disbursed directly to the student (or parent). - The student or parent must respond to the notice within 14 days.
+After that period, the institute may decide not to accept the PWD request.

-The information provided in this notification will include the information necessary for the student, or parent for a Direct Parent PLUS Loan, to make an informed decision as to whether the student or parent would like to accept any disbursement of loan funds and will be provided within 30 days of the date of a college's determination that a student has withdrawn.
+The information provided in this notification will include the information necessary for the student to make an informed decision as to whether the student or parent would like to accept any disbursement of loan funds and will be provided within 30 days of the date of an institute's determination that a student has withdrawn.

 The student can accept or decline federal financial aid as part of PWD.
 A PWD of federal grant funds to satisfy outstanding allowable charges does not require the student's acceptance.
-The college is required, however, to obtain your permission to credit your account with federal grant funds in excess of allowable charges.
+The institute is required, however, to obtain your permission to credit your account with federal grant funds in excess of allowable charges.
 You can choose to accept only an amount for the open charges or, if eligible, to accept a larger amount that will result in excess funds being returned to you.
 It is important to understand that accepting a PWD of student loan funds will increase your overall student loan debt that must be repaid under the terms of your Master Promissory Note.
 Additionally, accepting a PWD of grant funds will reduce the remaining amount of grant funds available to you should you continue your education later.

-Outstanding charges on a student's account are charges for which you will be liable after the application of applicable refund policy.
+Outstanding charges on a student's account are charges for which you will be liable after the application of the applicable refund policy.
 These are the institutional charges, after any adjustment that reflects what you will owe for the current term after the withdrawal.
 You may also provide permission to credit account for prior award year charges.
 Separate student/parent authorization is not required to use current federal financial aid to cover prior year charges up to \$200 for tuition and fees.